Skip to content

 3. Who decides who my primary care provider (PCP) is?

 Primary care providers (PCP) are randomly assigned by the computer except in a few cases where a person is already seeing one clinician on a regular basis or has requested a specific primary care provider prior to the assignments.
-All athletes are assigned to the Red Team/Sports Medicine.
-If you wish to change to another UHC Medical Clinic team or Primary Care Provider for any reason, inform the nurse or provider to initiate this change.
+If you wish to change to another UHC Medical Clinic team or Primary Care Provider for any reason, you can initiate your request by navigating to “Downloadable Forms” in your Patient Portal and downloading, completing, and uploading the “PCP Assignment or Reassignment” form.

 4. Can I change the primary care provider (PCP) I’m assigned to?